Kilonova24/Novafield/README.md

 IMPORTANT: Rename the Creations and add [NoDelete] to the beginning of the Creation plugin's name to ensure the Creations stay installed after updating the list.

 Make sure you click the checkbox on the now installed plugins.
 Click the blue Refresh button on the top.
-Click the Sort button on the Plugins tab under Novafield.
-If it successfully sorts AND the last mod listed in the Plugins tab on the right side of MO2 says final patch.esm, you are good to continue on.
-If sorting comes back with an error, join the Discord for support.

-Note: Ignore the Loot Blueprint.esm Warnings after sorting.
+In the right pane under Plugins, scroll down to the Creations you just enabled.
+You have two options:
+1. Drag the Creations above final patch.esm.
+(Recommended)
+2. Sort with Loot.
+(If you choose to Sort with Loot, ignore the BlueprintShips warning that pops up.
 You can also ignore Loot saying SFSE is not installed.
-SFSE is installed and will work as expected.
+SFSE is installed and will work as expected.)

 This is also when you should download any paid Creations you want.
 By no means are any paid mods required.